 Finding the Market for the Long-Term Vision

-Long-range projects, especially those in challenging locations, whether sponsored by the public or private sector, are very hard to plan.
+Long-range projects, especially those in challenging locations, are very hard to plan, whether sponsored by the public or private sector.
 On the one hand is the vision—the far-reaching, often overly ambitious dream of what a place or a project can be.
-On the other hand is the current market—which may be dismal and suggest at best a low-density strip center.
+On the other hand, is the current market—which may be dismal and suggest at best a low-density strip center.
 How can champions of long-term projects find the spot between the current market and the long-term vision that can actually be developed successfully?
 It’s what’s possible, but not necessarily probable.

 Understanding the market for a long-term project, particularly one that is not consistent with current market conditions, requires different techniques than understanding a project that will be built in the next three to five years.
 RCLCO has an approach that considers long-term projections, case studies of successful projects in other areas, surrounding land uses, directions of growth in a region, the impact of transportation, and changing demographics.
 Here is what we have found that visionary, successful long-term projects have in common:

 - Someone with a vision and the ability to stick with a project long-term.
 A great example is Milt Peterson, who developed National Harbor in Prince George’s County south of Washington, D.C.